hzeller/bdfont.data/README.md

 from BDF fonts, including support functions to access them.

 The focus is to generate a somewhat compact representation of fonts suited for embedded systems with little flash memory.
+In particular larger fonts benefit a lot from this.

 ### Compaction